 For all of our investment styles, our investment team focuses on understanding what’s going on globally that may impact economic prospects and investment market returns.
 Then, within that framework, for each of our investment styles, we analyze securities traded in markets around the world to find those that we think may be good candidates for that style.
 We then build and manage portfolios for individuals and institutions using these publicly-traded securities, consistent with individual objectives.

 Clients may hire us to manage their taxable accounts, IRA accounts, trusts and/or foundations in one or more of our investment strategies.
 As a SeaBridge client, you would have direct access to your account(s) at a custodian (generally Schwab Institutional) and would receive reports on activity and holdings directly from the custodian, in addition to quarterly mailings from SeaBridge.
 Unlike a big brand private bank or asset management corporation, our clients have direct access to the entire team at SeaBridge, and we are always happy to answer your questions.

 The SEC requires registered investment advisers to provide a client relationship summary (also called Form CRS) to retail investors.
 This document provides the types of services SeaBridge offers, the fees and costs you will have to pay for those services, conflicts of interest SeaBridge may have, the required standard of conduct associated with the services SeaBridge offers, whether SeaBridge and its financial professionals have reportable legal or disciplinary history, and key questions you should ask SeaBridge.
 Please click here for more details.

-For our most recent commentaries on the Markets, as well as past postings, please click here.
+For our most recent commentaries on the Markets, please click here.